 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.

 It's also a monster at video, with its headline RAW 8K 30p video being utterly gorgeous – and it can be oversampled for stunning 4K HQ (though the standard 4K mode is nothing to write home about).
-Yes there are well-publicized overheating limits, but in truth I've never had any problems in personal use – the only time I ran into issues was when I torture-tested the camera for my review.
+The well-publicized overheating limits of the first model are gone, with the R5 II handling heat like a champ, and in truth, I've never had any problems in personal use.

-The R5's autofocus is so good that I called it a cheat code, and I stand by that: Dual Pixel CMOS AF II is the best system in the industry right now – better than that of the Sony A9 III and NIkon Z8 / Z9.
-Add in weather sealing, rock-solid in-body image stabilization (up to 8 stops) and support for superfast CFexpress B cards (as well as standard SD cards) and this is a camera that can take on any task.
+Add in weather sealing, rock-solid in-body image stabilization (up to 8 stops), and support for superfast CFexpress B cards (as well as standard SD cards) and this is a camera that can take on any task.

 Not everyone needs all the firepower – or all the expense – of a camera like the R5.
 For photography students or complete newcomers, a budget DSLR body can be the best option – and I think the Rebel SL3 (aka the 250D in Europe) is capable, cheap, and a great way into the Canon ecosystem.